FishtownFish wrapped around the rod of AsclepiusMedicine

 1. Frozen Shoulder and Joint Pain

 Estrogen is a strong anti-inflammatory hormone.
 When it drops, body-wide inflammation can spike.
 We see women in their mid-30s and early 40s develop adhesive capsulitis (frozen shoulder) or unexplained hip pain.
+This cluster of aches, stiffness, and joint pain now has a name, the musculoskeletal syndrome of menopause.
 Physical therapy helps.
 Restoring hormonal balance often solves the underlying inflammatory floor.

 2. High-Octane Anxiety